rmarting/rmarting.github.io/_posts/2023-06-12-Improving-a-gh-repository.md

 **Step 2️⃣ - Use a Release workflow to publish new releases**

-The [Release Drafter GitHub Action](https://github.com/marketplace/actions/release-drafter) is an incredible action to automate a new release of the repository.
+The [Release Drafter GitHub Action](https://github.com/marketplace/actions/release-drafter) is an incredible GitHub action to automate a new release of the repository.
 The action is initially designed to draft a new release, but it is also valid to release automatically the version.
-In my own case, I will automatically release the version as soon as a new tag is pushed.
+In my case, I will automatically release the version as soon as a new tag is pushed.

 The following `release-drafter.yml` file inside of the `.github/workflows` folder will publish a new